MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-7-support.md

 Non-subscription versions of Office used by organizations, such as Office Professional Plus 2016 or Office Standard 2013, will continue to be supported based on the [Fixed Lifecycle Policy](/lifecycle/policies/fixed).
 To see specific end of support dates for non-subscription versions of Office, go to [Search Product and Services Lifecycle Information](/lifecycle/products/).

-Even if your version of Office is still supported, Windows 7 will no longer receive security updates after January 2020, leaving it vulnerable to security threats, unless you have ESU.
+Even if your version of Office is still supported, Windows 7 no longer receives security updates, leaving it vulnerable to security threats.
 We recommend that you move to a [supported operating system](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources), such as Windows 11 or Windows 10.

 ## Additional information